AI Chatbot Lawsuits Raise Urgent Child Safety Questions

 parents are asleep, when friends aren't responding, when the world feels

 hopeless — the AI companion is always available, always ready to "listen."
-Zero consultation if constant AI availability was healthy for developing
+The health implications of constant AI availability for developing minds were

-minds.
-They marketed it as a feature.
-The Age Verification Fiction Most AI companion platforms have terms of service requiring users to be 13 or
+not meaningfully debated before companies marketed it as a feature.
+The Age Verification Gap Most AI companion platforms have terms of service requiring users to be 13 or

 older.
 Some require 18.
 In practice, these age gates are: Self-reported — Users enter their own birthdate